Updated: Jun 24

 How many students, in general, does your program accept every year and how many total students are currently enrolled in your program?

 We strive to have between 50 and 60 students in the program so we bring in a class of between 15 and 20 freshmen each year.
-We currently have 52 but with our incoming freshman class and outgoing seniors, the Fall will be at 58.
+We currently have 65 students and accept approximately 17% of applicants.

 What's unique about your program?